anantashahane/A-Fast-Converging-Evolutionary-Algorithm-for-Green-Vehicle-Routing-Problem/ README.md

 ```

 ## How to Build
-We have provided a make shell script that takes in one of the following arguement and build the associated model executable:
+We have provided a make script that takes in one of the following arguement and build the associated model executable:
 1. `TumbleWeedModel`: is a model that searches for optimal strictness, with former pareto fronts exploring and later exploiting.
 2. `SelfAdaptationModel`: is a model that searches for optimal strictness using normal random number generation.
 3. `NoCorridorModel`: is a tradational complete random mutation model.
-To get an executable just run `bash make.sh <One of the above model names>`.
+To get an executable just run `make <One of the above model names>`.
 This will generate `run` file that takes in some arguement, if not provided it runs all the benchmarks 10 times for statistical relevance.

 A macOS app will also be made available to help visualise the main contributions of this research.